Durchstarten – Questions and Answers

 What is a cooperation partner (“Kooperationspartner“)?

-• From the field of education (“Bildungspartner“): a partner from the areas of formal education, apprenticeship/schooling, or counselling.
-For example, a school, child care centre, education association (“Bildungsverein“) or an educational initiative.
+• Partners from the field of education: come from the fields of school education, training, or counseling.
+For example, a school, a daycare center, an educational association, or an educational initiative.

 Can I cooperate with an institution or association I already working for?